A horror story of a different Novel, as Mike Stevenson put it.

 Lay out a frame with spare stuff.

-Find some springs, slice em down the middle... running slowly along with the cutoff wheel...
+Find a spring that compressees when I stand on it reasonably well.
+Slice it down the middle... running slowly along with the cutoff wheel...
 ICE cubes.
 Don't want to get it too hot or we might lose the spring tension.

 Whip up the general look of the car with bed frames. (really)